timftw21/iwz-mod/README.md

  - Zombies now ignore the player while playing arcade games

 Rave in the Redwoods
- - Boat speed to PaP island is now less than 15 seconds long (you're welcome)
+ - Boat speed to PaP island is now much faster (you're welcome)
  - Removed perk penalty from failing EE steps
  - Other miscellaneous tweaks and fixes